Frequently Asked questions

 Find out more about our Course Fees and available scholarships here.

-DRSC offers a limited number of scholarships for the classroom part of the Annual Delft Road Safety Course in Delft, Netherlands.
+However, DRSC does offer a limited number of scholarships for the classroom part of the Annual Delft Road Safety Course in Delft, Netherlands.

 Scholarships are offered at either 25%, 50%, 75% or 100% of the Course Fee depending on need.